-For remote work, you will typically use the Gigantum CLI on a Linux system.
+When working on a remote server, you will typically use the Gigantum CLI on a Linux system.
 You will also generally need to log into your remote systems using SSH (see below if you don't have ssh installed).
 As such, a basic level of familiarity with command-line operation will be necessary to work successfully with a self-managed remote Client.

 The default Client configuration is intended for a single user at a time

-While multiple users may be able to log in at the same time to a Gigantum Client instance, the application state may become corrupted by such usage, primarily because the application caches your user identity to enable offline use.
+While multiple users may be able to log in at the same time to a default Gigantum Client instance, the application state may become corrupted, primarily because the application caches your user identity to enable offline use.

-If you want to enable multiple users, then it is best to enable browser-based identity management.
+If you want to support multiple users sharing a Client instance, then it is best to enable multi-tenant mode.

-In general, you only need to complete the following steps:
+At a high-level, to run the Client remotely you need to complete the following steps:

 - Provision and obtain SSH access to a remote server.

-- Install the Gigantum CLI so you can start and stop Gigantum over SSH.
+- Install the Gigantum CLI so you can configure, start and stop Gigantum over SSH.

 Linux and macOS come with the SSH command-line program pre-installed, as do recent updates to windows 10.
 You should be able to open a terminal (PowerShell on Windows) and run ssh from the prompt.